 Asphalt Shingle Weight and Tonnage Planning

-When you mix shingle debris with framing or sheathing offcuts, we route that container to our general C&D debris service—keeping your asphalt-only tear-offs on the standard roofing lineup.
-This simple process ensures your materials always reach the correct facility.
+When jobs mix shingle debris with framing or sheathing offcuts, we route the container to our general c&d debris service—rather than the standard roofing line.
+Keeping these material streams separate ensures we dispose of your waste efficiently.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition